 Pursuant to stock exchange rules, Office Depot is prohibited from granting the 2003 Plan shares to employees who were employed by Office Depot at the time of the merger with OfficeMax.
 The shares remaining under the 2007 Plan are the only shares available for grant to employees who were employed by Office Depot on the date of the merger with OfficeMax.
-In 2015, Office Depot granted awards under the 2007 Plan to [-] Office Depot employees covering [-] shares.
+On March 4, 2015, Office Depot granted awards under the 2007 Plan to 355 employees covering approximately 3.4 million shares and granted awards under the 2003 Plan to 172 employees covering approximately 2.1 million shares.
 Office Depot currently anticipates that its grants in 2016 and in future years (assuming a consistent stock price) under the 2007 Plan will cover substantially the same amount of (or potentially more) shares as those covered by the 2015 grants.
 As a result, Office Depot anticipates that the shares available for issuance under the 2007 Plan will not be sufficient to cover Office Depot's anticipated annual grants in 2016 and in future years.
 If the 2015 Plan is not approved, Office Depot may be compelled to increase significantly the cash component of its employee compensation, which may not necessarily align employee compensation interests with the investment interests of Office Depot stockholders as well as the alignment achieved by equity-based awards.
 Replacing equity-based awards with cash payments would also increase cash compensation expense and use up cash that might be better utilized if reinvested in Office Depot's business or returned to Office Depot stockholders.
 If the 2015 Plan is not approved, Office Depot could also be at a severe competitive disadvantage as it would not be able to use stock-based awards to recruit and compensate its officers and other key employees.